TheExtraOne/BE-IT-Incubator/README.md

 # Blogger platform

 This repository is a Blogger Platform REST API.
 The project follows a clean architecture pattern with clear separation of concerns across presentation, business, and data access layers, making it maintainable and scalable.
-Features: full CRUD operations for blogs and posts, pagination with sorting capabilities, blog-specific post management, search functionality for blogs, query parameter validation, basic authorization, cross-origin resource sharing.
+Features: full CRUD operations for blogs, posts, and users, authentication system, pagination with sorting capabilities, blog-specific post management, search functionality, query parameter validation, basic authorization, cross-origin resource sharing.

 ## Technical Stack